 Country: Germany (third Reich period), Japan, Beiyang Government (China), a former republic of China

 Germany’s current honor system began in the Weimar Republic and flourished during the Third Reich.
 It is characterized by a high degree of militarization, covering a wide range of military types.
 As a military government, the Beiyang government has existed for a short time, and only a few kinds of medals have appeared.
 The most famous medals of the former republic of China were the “National Medal of Honor” and the “Jade Medal” that Jiang Jieshi awarded to himself.
 The most famous Japan’s medal is the Daisy corsage.

 c) Republic Honor System

 Country: France, China, Cuba, Venezuela, Serbia

-Modern republics were generally founded during the revolutionary war, and, in the early years ,the honor system was concentrated in the army, but with the establishment of the government, non-military honor also developed rapidly.
+Modern republics were generally founded during the revolutionary war, and, in the early years, the honor system was concentrated in the army, but with the establishment of the government, non-military honor also developed rapidly.
 Taking France as an example, the contemporary honor system is originated from the legion of honor established by Napoleon in 1802.
 After the end of the 19th century, more than ten professional “ministerial medals” were added.
-In the system, the famous medals have the Order of José Marti ( Cuba), the Order of the Liberator (Venezuela), medal of Pakistan ( Pakistan ) and so on.
+In the system, the famous medals have the Order of José Marti ( Cuba), the Order of the Liberator (Venezuela), the medal of Pakistan ( Pakistan ), and so on.

 D) Compound Honor System